tiberiusferreira/blog/content/posts/machine_learning_rust_simd_I.md

 sys	0m1.541s
 ```

-On part II I will explore my attempts to identify and optimize the hot parts of the C code.
+On part II I will explore my attempts at identifying and optimizing the hot parts of the C code.